 The Institute seeks to fulfill its mission through a variety of tools, including

-- The Certificate in Diplomatic Studies, open to all GSFS students, prepares students to work effectively in careers beyond diplomacy, in an interdisciplinary, interagency and multilateral context on global issues that confront states, international institutions and their officials working across governments, with the private sector and civil society, and non-state actors.
+- The Certificate in Diplomatic Studies, open to all GSFS or BSFS students, prepares students to work effectively in careers beyond diplomacy, in an interdisciplinary, interagency and multilateral context on global issues that confront states, international institutions and their officials working across governments, with the private sector and civil society, and non-state actors.

 - Hosting mid- and senior-level practitioners who are afforded the opportunity to research and write on significant issues confronting diplomacy-substantive and functional-and who also conduct courses at the graduate and undergraduate levels.